Difference Between Food Supplements And Nutraceuticals Under FSSAI Law

 Labeling Requirements

-The food supplements and nutraceuticals under FSSAI law must adhere to FSSAI labeling regulations.
+The food supplements and nutraceuticals under the FSSAI law must adhere to FSSAI labeling regulations.
 The front label must clearly declare the product type, such as “Health Supplement” or “Nutraceutical.”
 Additionally, labels must include dosage, usage instructions, warnings, and the statement: “NOT FOR MEDICINAL USE.”

-Nutraceutical label requirements India also need to mention the source of the bioactive ingredient (plant or animal origin), any functional claims supported by evidence, and a disclaimer that the product is not to treat or cure diseases.
+Nutraceutical label requirements in India also need to mention the source of the bioactive ingredient (plant or animal origin), any functional claims supported by evidence, and a disclaimer that the product is not to treat or cure diseases.

 Health Claims And Advertising